grantek/minisynth32/README.md

 this way from the PCB manufacturer I used (there was an extra fee for "panelised" boards that was more than double the base cost of a single small board).

+PCB notes for manufacturers:

+* Rear PCB only: 31.7mm * 96mm
+* Front PCB only: 15.2mm * 89.9mm
+* Panelised front+rear PCB: 49.5mm * 96mm
+* Minimum hole size: 0.5mm (the standard "0.3mm" is fine to select)
+* Minimum track spacing: 0.2mm (the standard "6 mils" is fine to select)
+* Layers: 2
+* Thickness: must be 1.6mm

 Don't be scared of the SMD switches, they're huge compared to most surface mount devices.
 If you're coming from clumsyMIDI and have never hand-soldered